Cheesy Vegetable, Turkey Sausage and Rice Casserole is cozy, satisfying and comforting, yet packed with healthy veggies!

 Directions

-- Add rice and chicken broth to a small saucepan then bring to a boil.
-Place a lid on top then turn heat down to low and simmer for 10 minutes (broth should just barely be bubbling.)
+- Add rice and chicken broth to a small saucepan then bring to a simmer.
+Place a lid on top then turn heat down to low and simmer for 10 minutes.
 Remove pan from heat then let sit with the lid on for 5 minutes.
 Fluff with a fork then set aside.

 - Meanwhile, brown sausage in a large, 12” skillet over heat that’s just a touch above medium.
 Once cooked, remove sausage to a plate then set aside.